canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 cover-alt: How to create test values with the Builder pattern
 ---

 Last time, we learned [how to write good unit tests]({% post_url 2020-11-02-UnitTestingTips %}) by reducing noise inside our tests.
-One way to reduce noise is to use builder methods.
-In that post, we used a builder method to simplify the complex setup scenarios of our tests.
+We used a factory method to simplify complex setup scenarios in our tests.
 Let's use the Builder pattern to create test data for our unit tests.

 **With the Builder pattern, an object creates another object.
 A builder has methods to change some properties of an object and a method to return an object ready to use.
 The Builder pattern is useful to create input data inside unit tests**.

-## Without Builders
+## Tests without Builders

 To see the Builder pattern in action, let's validate credit cards.
 We will use the [FluentValidation](https://fluentvalidation.net/) library to create a validator class.
 We want to check if a credit card is expired or not.
 We can write these tests.